 “But promotions in the past felt a little stale.
 We were running out of ways to show the catalog to people online, so we sought out something different.”

 Good marketing relies on knowing your audience.
 Twix can tick that box since their latest product is all about pleasing their fans.

 Who wouldn’t want a Twix-flavored coffee?
-That’s what the brand thought and created the Twix Meltdown device that combines your favourite everyday habit with your favorite candy bar.
+That’s what the brand thought and created the Twix Meltdown device that combines your favorite everyday habit with your favorite candy bar.

 “Enjoying a TWIX® and coffee together felt like a natural pairing,” said Michelle Deignan, TWIX® Brand Director, Mars Wrigley Confectionery.
 “So it only seemed appropriate to provide consumers a way to combine the two, literally.”

-The device was limited edition and the only way to get your hands on one was by following Twix on Instagram and wait for the official rules of the contest.
+The device was limited edition and the only way to get your hands on one was by following Twix on Instagram and waiting for the official rules of the contest.